Bruce R. Davis

-Bruce Raymond Davis (born 17 July 1939, Adelaide, Australia) is an electronic engineer, notable for his research in mobile communication systems, satellite communications, and high frequency data communication systems.
+Bruce Raymond Davis (born 17 July 1939, Adelaide) is an Australian electronic engineer, notable for his research in mobile communication systems, satellite communications, and high frequency data communication systems.

 Education

 He attended Adelaide Technical High School, Adelaide, Australia.
 He received a B.E.
 (Hons.) degree in electronic engineering, 1960, a B.Sc. in mathematics, 1963, and the PhD degree in electronic engineering, 1969, all from the University of Adelaide, Australia.

 Career

 He was first employed by University of Adelaide in 1964.
 During 1970, he was with Bell Laboratories, Holmdel, New Jersey, studying various aspects of mobile radio communications and again in 1977, when he was involved in satellite systems research.
 In 1988, he developed SUGAR—a circuit analysis simulation tool named in allusion to University of California Berkeley's software called SPICE.
 In 1992, he was a visiting scholar with the Communications Division of the Defence Science and Technology Organisation (DSTO), Salisbury, South Australia, and was involved with high-frequency data communication systems.